hallard/WeMos-Matrix-Shield/README.md

 See it in action, nice isn't it?

-**Pay attention V1.2 got a missing trace between Input G0 and Output G1** See Issue [#2](https://github.com/hallard/WeMos-Matrix-Shield/issues/2). and how to fix.
+**Pay attention V1.2 got a missing trace between Input and Output connector G1** See Issue [#2](https://github.com/hallard/WeMos-Matrix-Shield/issues/2). and how to fix.
 If you have V1.2 don't forget to solder a wire between these 2 points.
 Thanks to nthonyjclarke and dragondaud for pointing this out

 <img src="https://github.com/hallard/WeMos-Matrix-Shield/raw/master/pictures/Morphing-Clock.gif">